 Key Takeaways

-- With the right treatment and support, individuals with PsA can effectively manage their symptoms and maintain a good quality of life.
+- With the right management and support, individuals with PsA can effectively manage their symptoms and maintain a good quality of life.
 Early intervention, regular monitoring, and a strong support system are key to living well with PsA.